danieltwh/daniel_tan/README.md

 # Hi, I am Daniel! 👋

-I am a business analytics & economics student who is passionate about data science and analytics.
-I am actively looking for opportunities in Data Science to grow my skillset in statistics, coding, data structures and algorithms and deep learning.
+I am a business analytics & economics student who is passionate about programming and data science.
+I am actively looking for opportunities to grow my skillset in statistics, coding, data structures and algorithms and deep learning.

 ## Past Projects 👨‍💻
 | **Project**  | **Description** | **Website/Code** |